AlphaKretin/transcribe-bot/README.md

 - Moondream

 ## Setup
 ffmpeg.exe and ffprobe.exe must be in the same directory as the script.
+You will also need to instal [LibVips](https://www.libvips.org/).

-To run the models on the GPU, additionally install a compatible version of PyTorch.
+To run the models on the GPU, additionally install a compatible version of PyTorch, and the `accelerate` library.

 1. Clone the repository
 2. Create a virtual environment